connorrothschild/iib-svelte-workshop-template/README.md

 # Svelte for Data Visualization | Starter Template

 This is a simple template for creating data visualizations with Svelte.
-It was primarily created for my /newline course, "[Better Data Visualizations with Svelte](https://www.newline.co/courses/better-data-visualizations-with-svelte/welcome)."
+It was primarily created for the Svelte and D3 workshop at the 2022 Information is Beautiful Awards.

-It uses [Svelte](https://svelte.dev/) and [D3](https://d3js.org/).
-The D3 modules most commonly used in data visualization are already installed.

-It also includes a simple CSS reset, as existing Svelte templates sometimes have styles that break data visualizations.
-There is little else added, the template is meant to be barebones.

 ## Getting started